s-fifteen-instruments/qcrypto/docs/source/functions.rst

 Functions
 =========

 Here we document the core operating programs and their options used in normal operation.
-For further documentation of options, refer to the source code.
+For further documentation of other options, refer to the source code.

 chopper
 -------